wkorando/go-serverless-with-java/STEP10.md

 ### Copying a Package

 First we must make a copy of the `/whisk.system/cloudant` package.
-This isn't strictly necessary for this workshop, but if we were to bind a Cloudant instance to `/whisk.system/cloudant`, then everyone in that space would be writing to the same Cloudant instance which might not be what you want!
+This isn't strictly necessary for this workshop, but if we were to bind a Cloudant instance to `/whisk.system/cloudant`, then everyone would be writing to the same Cloudant instance which might not be what you want!

 1. To create a copy of a package run the following command: